 The energy sector faces multiple threats from climate change, in particular from extreme weather events and increasing stress on water resources.
 Greater resilience to climate change impacts will be essential to the technical viability of the energy sector and its ability to cost-effectively meet the rising energy demands driven by global economic and population growth.

 The inter-dependencies between energy and water are set to intensify in the coming years.
 Water is essential for all phases of energy generation, from production of fossil fuels and biofuels to power plant operation.
 Managing energy-water linkages is and will continue to be pivotal to the prospects for successful realisation of a range of development and climate goals.

-Read more in the 2016 World Energy Outlook on Energy-Water nexus and the Energy, Climate Change & Environment 2016 insights.
+Read more in the 2016 World Energy Outlook: Water-Energy Nexus (exerpt) and the Energy, Climate Change & Environment: 2016 Insights.

 In 2017, the IEA turned its focus to the impact of digitalisation on the energy sector.
 Energy systems around the world are becoming more interconnected and intelligent.
 This expansion brings many opportunities, but also new challenges as suppliers and governments seek to ensure the security of these systems.
 To date, cyber-related disruptions to the energy sector have been relatively minor; however, cyber-attacks are becoming more common, and the issue will only become more important as greater volumes of data are exchanged or stored on servers and with the increasingly rapid development of connected devices.